mjcolwell/change_detection_task_oxford/README.md

 additional permission from the author (M Colwell).
 However, we ask that if you publish data using this task that you cite the materials/original publications.
 Please also consult the author if you plan on making substantial alterations to the task shell.

+**Please cite the code below**:

-Materials publication: Colwell, Michael, Murphy, Susannah, & Harmer, Catherine.
+Colwell, Michael, Murphy, Susannah, & Harmer, Catherine.
 (2023).
 Colour Change Detection Task (Oxford, PERL) (Psychopy).
 Zenodo. https://doi.org/10.5281/zenodo.8003373

 Clinical study record: https://clinicaltrials.gov/ct2/show/NCT05849675